What Are the Consequences of Bad Habits in Your Work? A Guide To Getting Yourself Out of A Rut and Get Your Rockstar Groove Back

 How To Get More Rest

-• Make sleep a priority.
-It's important to make sure that you're getting enough sleep each night so that you can function at your best during the day.
+- Make sleep a priority.
+It's important to ensure you get enough sleep each night so you can perform at your best during the day.
 Coffee is never a substitute for a good night's rest!
-If you can manage it, take a nap in the afternoon.
+If you can, take a nap in the afternoon.

-• Turn off electronics before bed.
-The blue light from screens can disrupt your sleep, so make sure to turn off your phone, computer, and TV at least one hour before bed.
+- Turn off electronics before bed.
+Blue light from screens can disrupt your sleep, so make sure to turn off your phone, computer, and TV at least 1 hour before bed.

 If you read on your tablet or iPad, change the setting to help your eyes adjust.
 Hey, it's a compromise.